This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 You will need to return every year to get tested for diabetes.
-Your healthcare provider may want to test your blood sugar more often if you are taking diabetes medicine.
 Write down your questions so you remember to ask them during your visits.

-Weight loss and exercise work best to delay or prevent type 2 diabetes.
-You can decrease your risk of type 2 diabetes by doing the following:
+Healthy choices work best to delay or prevent type 2 diabetes.
+You can decrease your risk for type 2 diabetes by choosing the following:

 - Exercise regularly.
 Exercise can help decrease your blood sugar level.
-It can also help to decrease your risk of heart disease and help you lose weight.
-Exercise for at least 30 minutes, 5 days a week.
+It can also help to decrease your risk for heart disease and help you lose weight.
+Adults should exercise for at least 150 minutes every week.
+Spread this amount of exercise over at least 3 days a week.
+Do not skip exercise more than 2 days in a row.
+Children should exercise for at least 60 minutes on most days of the week.
 Examples of exercise include walking or swimming.
-Include muscle strengthening activities 2 days each week.
-Do not sit for longer than 90 minutes.
+Do not sit for longer than 30 minutes.
 Work with your healthcare provider to create an exercise plan.

 - Do not smoke.
 Nicotine can damage blood vessels.
+Other health conditions, such as lung disease can happen when you smoke.
 Do not use e-cigarettes or smokeless tobacco in place of cigarettes or to help you quit.
 They still contain nicotine.
 Ask your healthcare provider for information if you currently smoke and need help quitting.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.